Accelerating innovation towards net zero

 The case studies include:

-Five key actions for government policy to accelerate low carbon innovation in the UK :
+Six key actions for government policy to accelerate low carbon innovation in the UK:

 - Use concurrent innovations, such as digital technologies, to improve system efficiency and make new products more accessible and attractive to customers.

-- Use existing or new institutions to accelerate critical innovation areas and co-ordinate early stage deployment.
+- Use existing or new organisations (cross-industry associations or public-private collaborations) to accelerate innovation in critical areas and coordinate early stage deployment.

-- Harness trusted voices to build consumer acceptance.
+- Harness trusted voices to build consumer acceptance, through information sharing and rapid responses to concerns.

 Implementing these lessons will require a further increase in government support for innovation – through both research, development and demonstration and through deployment policies to create new markets.